 Firefighters are in uniform and residents are not obligated to provide them access to their home.
 This is a courtesy call and only select areas each year are visited.
 If no one is home when OFS comes calling, fire safety information is left in the mailbox.

-Two eight-day blitzes took place in 2016 as part of the annual Wake Up campaign.
-The first was held from June 6 to 13 and the second blitz took place September 14 to 21.
+Two eight-day blitzes take place in 2017 as part of the annual Wake Up campaign.
+The first blitz was held from June 5 to 12 and the second is taking place September 11 to 18.

 Did you know?

 A working smoke alarm can save your family's lives in the event of a fire in your home.

 Did you know that 90 per cent of residential fires are preventable?
 In Ontario, from 1995 to 2004, almost half (48 per cent) of the preventable fatal fires had no smoke alarm warning.
 Out of those fires:

 - 60 per cent had no batteries or power removed

 - 4 per cent the batteries were not properly installed

 In Ottawa, 44 people have lost their lives due to fires since 2002.

 In Ontario, you must have a working smoke alarm outside every sleeping area in your home.
 As of March 1, 2006 you must also have at least one working smoke alarm on every storey that does not contain a sleeping area.
 It's the law!